-The 23andMe Genetic Health Risk* reports tell you if you have genetic variants associated with an increased risk of developing certain health conditions but does not report on your entire genetic profile.
+The 23andMe Health Predisposition reports (that include Genetic Health Risk)* reports tell you if you have genetic variants associated with an increased risk of developing certain health conditions but do not report on your entire genetic profile.
 View important information about the 23andMe Genetic Health Risk Reports.

 This article will discuss the following topics: